Skip to main content

 Support for Windows Vista was removed in Comet Backup 22.9.1.
 The final version of Comet Backup that runs on Vista or Windows Server 2008 is Comet 22.8.x or 22.9.0.

-As of Comet 19.12.5, TLS 1.2 is mandatory in Comet Server.
+The Comet Server has a mandatory minimum TLS version of TLS 1.2.
 Windows Server 2008 users may require KB4019276 to continue accessing Comet Server; this update is also required for ESU (Extended Security Updates) for Windows Server 2008.

 Windows 7 / Server 2008 R2